RafaelBarbosatec/flutter_openchat/README.md

 ```

-If you need recreate the all messages widget with your way just pass the `msgBuilder`:
+If you need recreate the messages widget with your way just pass the `msgBuilder`:

 ```dart